sabrikaankayas/github-repo-manager/README.md

 ### Searching for Repositories

 1. Use the search bar on the dashboard to find public repositories.
 2. Click the settings icon next to a repository to open the repository settings modal.
-(You can click on repo names to visit git page.)
+(You can click on repo name to visit git page.)

 ### Starring/Unstarring Repositories